L-Blondy/lb-write/README.md

 ### **WriteSequence**

-Rewrite the elements one after another<br/>
+Rewrites the content of the elements in a sequence.
 Works with :
 - nodeList / array of nodes,
 - single node,
-- string ( querySelector style )
+- string ( querySelectorAll style )

 ```
 import { WriteSequence } from "lb-write"